johannburkard/Waldbeere/README.md

 ## How to use Waldbeere

 1. Set up goals in Google Analytics.
+2. Set up a custom dimension in Google Analytics.
-2. [Get the script](waldbeere.min.js) and add it before the end of your page's &lt;head&gt;.
+3. [Get the script](waldbeere.min.js) and add it before the end of your page's &lt;head&gt;.
-3. Set up your tests.
+4. Set up your tests.
-4. Send the Waldbeere.customVar property to Google Analytics as a custom variable or custom dimension.
+5. Send the Waldbeere.customVar property to Google Analytics as a custom dimension.
-5. Watch the data pour in.
+6. Watch the data pour in.
-6. ???
+7. ???
-7. Feel like a marketing guru and PROFIT.
+8. Feel like a marketing guru and PROFIT.

-### 1. Setting up Goals
+### 1. Setting up goals

 Before using Waldbeere, you need to have goals set up in Google Analytics that you want to optimize the conversion rate of.
 How to is a bit outside the scope of this README.md, but some things you can set up as goals are